Saddleback caterpillar: Parasitism

-The saddleback caterpillar are known to become frequently infested by the braconid wasp.
+The saddleback caterpillar are known to become frequently infested by a braconid wasp.
 A female braconid wasp will inject eggs in a venom like manner into its chosen host caterpillar, which is known as ovipositing.
 The parasitic wasp eggs are able to survive by feeding on the inside of the saddleback caterpillar and emerge as larvae by creating holes in the body.